RomainCyr/LTRSP-3589/1_sanity_checks/0_aetest_check_version_static/README.md

 1. **`CheckVersion`: Verify the devices are running the version `7.9.2` using Genie to parse the `show version` output.**
    1. **Parse `show version` output.**
    2. **Verify that the device version is `7.9.2`.**
-   3. **Fail the test if the device is not running the right version.**
+   3. **Fail the test if one device is not running the right version.**
 2. `CommonCleanup`: Disconnect from the devices.

 The goal of this exercise and the following one is to gradually learn how AEtest is structured and what functionalities it provides.
 However, one may want to have a look at some theoretical concepts that are covered in the [Aetest](#aetest) paragraph.